17 Trails... maps, reports, photos. Scroll down or click on links below:

 Starkey Wilderness Trail - This trail runs through the Jay B. Starkey Wilderness Park and will be part of the Coast-to-Coast Trail with an existing link to the Suncoast Trail and future to the Pinellas Trail.
 Wide, well maintained trail with benches and shelters, plus water stations, but little shade through pine woods, wetland, and palmetto scrub.
 The 8,300 acre park also has parking, restrooms, hiking and equestrian trails, picnic pavilions, playground, camping.
 (Reported: Feb.
 2015)

 End Points: Starkey Wilderness

 Park; links to Suncoast Trail

-Suncoast Trail - This trail parallels the Suncoast Parkway and is part of the Coast-to-Coast Trail with links to the Starkey Trail and Good Neighbor Trails.
+Suncoast Trail - This 41-mile trail parallels the Suncoast Parkway and is part of the Coast-to-Coast Trail with links to the Starkey Trail and Good Neighbor Trails.
 Some stretches along the road are not particularly interesting rides, but others run through natural areas.
-(Trip report: Jan.
+(Reported: Jan.
 2012)

 End Points: From Lutz Lake Fern Road in Hillsborough County,